gregdetre/healthyselfjournal/docs/reference/TESTING.md

 ### Introduction

-This document describes how we run and structure tests for Healthy Self Journal: how to run them reliably, what they cover, and common pitfalls.
+This document describes how we run and structure tests for Healthyself Journal: how to run them reliably, what they cover, and common pitfalls.

 ### See also